 Life expectancy at Birth (years)

 Real GDP Growth

 Sudan: The Land and the People

-Sudan is the third largest country on the African continent with a total area of 1,882,000 sq km.
-The country has international borders with 7 states : Egypt, Eritrea, Ethiopia, South Sudan, Central African Republic, Chad and Libya.
-The River Nile traverses the country from South to North while the Red Sea washes about 550 miles of eastern coast making Sudan a bridge between Africa and the Middle East.
+Sudan is the third largest country in Africa with a total area of 1,882,000km2 and 42.8 million inhabitants.
+The country is sparsely populated and shares international borders with Egypt, Eritrea, Ethiopia, South Sudan, Central African Republic, Chad, and Libya.
+The River Nile traverses the country from south to north providing a crucial water source, while the Red Sea washes close to 900km of the eastern coast, making Sudan a sea bridge between Africa and the Middle East.

 History and Government